stas-at-ibm/construction-pallet/README.md

 Substrate is a Blockchain SDK which offers unique capabilities for building a customised Blockchain solution from ready to use modules (called pallets) which take care of networking, storage, consensus and more.

 One core feature is its WebAssembly runtime.
 With that it is possible to create a minimalistic node as part of a web application or a mobile app.
-There is no need to host a node or an entire Blockchain network.
-This opens up the benefits of Blockchain application to mobile phone users.
+There is no need to host a node in the cloud or setup and operate an entire Blockchain network for users with limited resources.

 With Substrate a custom construction site Blockchain can be build using available pallets and a specialised construction pallet which covers the construction site specifics.
 It could be installed on the mobile phones of construction workers and become a node.
 The contractor companies could use it via a desktop computer as a web application with their node/s in the cloud.

-**CONTINUE_HERE**: list remaining pain points, delivery proposal, outline poc, add functional req, add data model diagram
+Contractor and subcontractor applications with build in nodes would form the Blockchain network.

+### Verdict

+Using Substrate a construction Blockchain application can be created which resolves the core construction site pain points.
+However, it introduces a new pain point of difficult to find engineers with the needed skills.

+## Delivery Proposal

+To make sure the Substrate Blockchain is the right choise a three phase approach is proposed.
+When the leading phase is successfull the next can start:

+1. Phase 1 - Proof of Concept
+   - A minimalistic demo with two nodes and core transactions implementation.
+1. Phase 2 - Minimal Viable Product
+   - Extended feature set which is usable in day to day work without taking exceptions into account.
+1. Phase 3 - Extended Minimal Viable Product
+   - Extended feature set which is usable in day to day work taking exceptions into account.